 The average wait for an ambulance from WASI had recently been 22 minutes.
 As a result, the state gave WASI a conditional license for 90 days.

 In January, WASI proposed to the Halifax Selectboard some ideas to keep the service intact, which included a tax increase that would essentially pay for full-time staffing for the service with licensed EMTs as well as housing for its members in Jacksonville.
-Christina Moore, who recently became president of WASI, told the Reformer in January that she also mentioned the possibility
+Christina Moore, who recently became president of WASI, told the Reformer in January that she also mentioned the possibility of asking for funding from the state to the board.

 "People have spent a lot of years trying to keep (WASI) alive," said Moore.
 "The towns were appreciative, but it’s time for a new model, with more revenue and larger communities.
 (WASI) was too small to service in too small of a community."